'It breaks my heart': Doug Ford's mother-in-law in Toronto care home with COVID-19 outbreak | CBC News

 A woman living in a long-term care home in Ontario, which houses 200 seniors including the premier's mother-in-law, has confirmed what loved ones of residents fear most: basic care needs are not being met amid the COVID-19 outbreak.

 "It's a crisis here.
-It's terrible," said a resident from West Park Long-Term Care home outside of Toronto.
+It's terrible," said a resident from West Park Long-Term Care home in Toronto.
 "People are in their wet clothes since last night ...
 I've never … ever seen it like this so bad."

 CBC has agreed not to identify the resident because she fears retaliation from an already overstretched and overworked staff.